helgoboss/reaper-rs/README.md

 ## Basics

-_reaper-rs_ consists of 4 production crates:
+_reaper-rs_ consists of the following production crates:

 - [reaper-macros](https://docs.rs/reaper-macros)
 - [reaper-low](https://docs.rs/reaper-low)
 - [reaper-medium](https://docs.rs/reaper-medium)
 - `reaper-high` (not yet published)
+- `reaper-rx` (not yet published)

-[reaper-macros](https://docs.rs/reaper-macros) provides a simple attribute macro to simplify bootstrapping REAPER extension plug-ins.
+`reaper-macros` provides a simple attribute macro to simplify bootstrapping REAPER extension plug-ins.

-The remaining crates represent the 3 different APIs of _reaper-rs_.
+`reaper-low`, `reaper-medium` and `reaper-high` represent the 3 different APIs of _reaper-rs_

+The remaining crates are add-ons for the high-level API.

 ### 1. Low-level API